Cooking Gorgeous

 Prepare the Custard

-Place ¾ of the milk, cream, and sugar in a pan and bring it to a boil over medium heat.
+Place ¾ of the milk, the heavy cream, and the remaining sugar in a saucepan.
+Bring it to a boil over medium heat, stirring occasionally.

-Add the slurry into boiling milk and stir continuously to avoid it clumping until the mixture comes to a boil and thickens.
+Pour the slurry into the hot milk mixture, whisking continuously.
+Keep stirring until the mixture comes to a boil and thickens.
+The custard should look smooth, thick, and glossy.

 boil the milk and add the slurry

-Sprinkle a couple of tablespoons of sugar to cover the bottom of a heatproof glass tray or metal pan.
+Sprinkle a couple of tablespoons of sugar over the bottom of a heatproof glass pan or metal pan.

-Cook it for 10 to 15 minutes or until the sugar is caramelized and the bottom of the dessert becomes rich golden brown.
+Place the pan over high heat and rotate it continuously so the bottom caramelizes evenly.
+Cook for 10 to 15 minutes, or until the sugar caramelizes and the bottom turns a rich golden brown.

-You can help spread it by gently using a silicone spatula or a wooden spoon.
+You can gently spread the custard with a silicone spatula or wooden spoon if needed.

 spread ¼ of the custard on the tray